RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-31-github-page-build-warning-new-cdn.markdown

 >If you have any questions please contact us at https://github.com/contact.

 ###First: Check the CNAME File
-Since the blog was configured for Octopress a few years ago, it already had a `source/CNAME` file.
+Since `RayHightower.com` was configured for Octopress a few years ago, it already had a `source/CNAME` file.
 To check the contents:

 ```bash
 $ cat source/CNAME